chaos-mesh/chaos-mesh/ui/README.md

   One is real-time, the other needs to be compiled before use.
 The compiled bundle the extra Swagger API HTML into the binary file.

-  For the other usage of `make xxx` that please refer the [Makefile](https://github.com/chaos-mesh/chaos-mesh/blob/master/Makefile).
+  For the other usage of `make xxx` that please refer to the [Makefile](https://github.com/chaos-mesh/chaos-mesh/blob/master/Makefile).

 #### Start